Pacific Community: History

-The Pacific Community was founded in 1947 as the South Pacific Commission by six developed countries with strategic interests and territories in the region: Australia, France, the Netherlands, New Zealand, the United Kingdom, and the United States.
+The Pacific Community was founded on 6 February 1947 as the South Pacific Commission by six developed countries with strategic interests and territories in the region: Australia, France, the Netherlands, New Zealand, the United Kingdom, and the United States.

 The SPC's founding charter is the Canberra Agreement.
 In the aftermath of World War II, the six colonial powers which created the SPC arguably intended it to secure Western political and military interests in the postwar Pacific.
 Two founding members, the Netherlands and the United Kingdom, have since withdrawn from the SPC as the Pacific territories they controlled either gained independence or the right to represent themselves in the organization.

 From the start, the SPC's role was constrained.
 The invitation from Australia and New Zealand to the US, France, the Netherlands and the UK to participate in a South Seas Commission Conference in 1947 included the statement that "the [South Pacific] Commission to be set up should not be empowered to deal in any way with political matters or questions of defense or security".
-This constraint on discussion (particularly the constraint on discussing nuclear weapons testing in the region) led to the 1971 creation of the South Pacific Forum (now Pacific Islands Forum), which not only excluded the more distant "metropolitan" powers of France, UK and USA, but also at the time their Pacific island territories.
+This constraint on discussion (particularly the constraint on discussing nuclear weapons testing in the region) led to the 1971 creation of the South Pacific Forum (now Pacific Islands Forum), which not only excluded the more distant "metropolitan" powers of France, UK and US, but also at the time their Pacific island territories.

 In 1949, the Pacific Community established its permanent headquarters in Nouméa, New Caledonia, at a former American military base.
 In 1995, a new headquarters was constructed close to the same location and the military base was demolished.
 A monument and plaque commemorating SPC's original headquarters location can be found on site of the Le Promenade complex at Anse Vata.

 In 1962, the Pacific Community created the South Pacific Games Council with the goal of holding a regular Pacific wide sporting event.
 The first games Games were held in Suva, Fiji in 1963, with 646 participants from 13 Pacific territories taking part.
-Initially the Games were held at three-year intervals although this was subsequently expanded to 4 following the Tumon Games in Guam.
+Initially the Games were held at three-year intervals although this was subsequently expanded to four following the Tumon Games in Guam.

 Dutch New Guinea, formerly represented in the SPC by the Netherlands, was transferred to United Nations authority in 1962 and to Indonesia the following year.
 Without any territory remaining in the region, the Netherlands withdrew from the SPC in 1962.

 Governance of the SPC reflected the changing political environment.
 At inception, each member had equal representation and a single vote.
 When Western Samoa joined as newly independent state in 1965 the rules were changed to ensure that the Western foundation nations would maintain firm control over the organization.
 Australia was given five votes, France, Britain, New Zealand, and the United States four and Western Samoa just one.